kyleduongg/Quick-Bites-vs.-Slow-Feasts/README.md

 * If the p-value < 0.05: I will reject ($H_0$) and conclude that rating missingness is related to the preparation time.
 * If the p-value ≥ 0.05: I will fail to reject ($H_0$) and conclude that any observed difference in minutes is consistent with random chance.

+Let's graph it before we start our permutation test.

+This KDE plot is comparing the distribution of prep time in minutes for two groups:
+- True (Blue): Rows where rating_missing == True
+- False (Orange): Rows where rating_missing == False

+Both curves are strongly right-skewed.
+The two lines mostly overlap, which means the distributon of preparation times for recipes with missing ratings looks very similar to the distribution for recipes that have recorded ratings.
+Visually, there isn't a huge shift in the center or the shape between the groups, so from this plot alone we don't have strong evidence that longer (or shorter) recipes are much more likely to be missing ratings.

+<iframe
+  src="assets/distofmins.html"
+  width="600"
+  height="450"
+  frameborder="0"
+></iframe>

+To test whether missing ratings depend on preparation time, we compare the average minutes for recipes with missing ratings to those that aren't missing.
+The test statistic is the difference in mean minutes (missing - not missing).
+Under the null hypothesis that the rating missingness is independent of preparation time, shufflign the missing/not missing labels across recipes shouldn't systemically change this difference.
+By repeatedly permuting the labels and recomputing the difference in means, the function builds an empirical null distribuition and uses it to compute a p-value, telling us how unsuual our observed difference is under the null.

+The observed difference was about **51.45** minutes, and the permutation test (shuffling the rating_missing) labels produced a p-value of 0.13.
+As the p-value threshold is well above 0.05, we **fail to reject** the null hypothesis that rating missingness is independent of cooking time.
+In other words, with respect to **minutes**, the missingness of **rating** is consistent with MCAR.
+Any observed difference in mean prep time could be reasonably explained by random chance rather than a systematic dependence on minutes.